-Reading and math scores will be given to you after you take the placement test and are available online within 24 hours after you complete your test.
-English Essay placement test results may take up to 5 business days.
+Reading and math scores will be given to you after you take the placement test and are available online within 24-48 hours after you complete your test.
+Writing Placement test results may take up to 7 business days.
 All scores will be posted on the accessECC portal.

-- Need help logging into accessECC portal?
+- Need help logging into the accessECC portal?
 Get instructions

-If you’re not happy with your first attempt, you may retake the placement tests, provided you have not started a math, English, or reading course.
-You are encouraged to take our math assessment at least twice and spend time in the learning modules to help you brush-up on your skills.
-Practicing basic arithmetic without a calculator is a must!
+If you’re not happy with your first attempt, you may retake the placement tests, provided you have not started math, English, or reading course.
+You are encouraged to take our math assessment at least twice and spend time in the learning modules to help you brush up on your skills.
 If you’re still not satisfied, you may appeal your placement.
-Review placement test appeal procedure for more information.
+Review the placement test appeal procedure for more information.

 - Students do not need to complete all three placement tests on the same day.
 Each placement test may take longer than 2 hours.
 It is best to be rested before attempting another placement test to achieve the best score.

-- All math placement including SAT, ACT, PARC, GED tests expire in two years.
-All English and reading placement tests including ACT, SAT, PARC, GED expire in 5 years.
+- All math placement, including SAT, ACT, PARC, GED tests, expires in two years.
+All Writing and Reading placement tests, including ACT, SAT, PARC, GED, expire in 5 years.

-- Students may take the reading and English placement test a second time provided they have not enrolled in a the sequence of reading or English courses.
-Once enrolled in the reading or English courses, a student may not take the English or reading placement test a second time unless they file an appeal.
+- Students may take the Reading and Writing placement test twice, provided they have not enrolled in a sequence of reading or English courses.
+Once enrolled in the reading or English courses, a student may not take the Writing or Reading placement test a second time unless they file an appeal.

-- The ALEKS math placement test is designed to be taken 5 times within a year with 6 months of the learning module.
+- The ALEKS math placement test is designed to be taken 5 times within a year.
 Once a student enrolls in a math course, the student may not take the math placement test again unless they file an appeal.